zorael/kameloso/README.md

       you | !timer new
  kameloso | Usage: !timer new [name] [type] [condition] [message threshold] [time threshold] [stagger message count] [stagger time]
-      you | !timer new mytimer sequential both 100 600 0 0
+      you | !timer new mytimer ordered both 100 600 0 0
- kameloso | New timer added.
+ kameloso | New timer added!
 Use !timer add to add lines.
       you | !timer add mytimer This is an announcement on a timer kameloso | Line added to timer mytimer. you | !timer add mytimer It is sent after 100 messages have been seen and 600 seconds have passed